kingluddite/web-dev-notes/development/workflow/git/02-merging.md

 # Merging with Git

-* think of merging like the opposite of branching
+* Think of merging like the opposite of branching
-* branching gives you a separate timeline to work on
+* Branching gives you a separate timeline to work on
-    - merging takes 2 separate timelines and merges them together
+    - Merging takes two separate timelines and merges them together
-    - also combines the commits into one cohesive timeline
+    - Also combines the commits into one cohesive timeline

 ## Merge conflict
-when you merge two branches and the same files in each branch were worked on and changed
+When you merge two branches and the same files in each branch were worked on and changed

 * git tries to resolve the merge conflicts on its own but if not, you will have to manually merge them by saying which code to keep and which code to delete
-* if you merge code that does not involve the same file, the merge will be a simple command
+* If you merge code that does not involve the same file, the merge will be a simple command

 ## how to merge